How to Purchase a Used Pallet Jack

 Both electric and hydraulic used pallet jacks can hold a considerable amount of weight, but the standard hydraulic lift capacity is 5,500 pounds, with some models that can hold more.
 Electric pallet jacks usually range from a 3,000 lb. capacity to 6,000 lb. capacity.
 When purchasing a used or new pallet jack, be sure to check the weight restrictions specific to that model, as they can vary widely.

-Hydraulic pallet jacks require you to manually transport the load once it is raised off of the ground, but they also require little to no maintenance and no external power source.
+Hydraulic pallet jacks require you to manually transport the load once it is raised off the ground, but they also require little to no maintenance and no external power source.
 Electric pallet jacks are easier to maneuver, but also require charging and some upkeep when used over an extended period.
-Both are extremely useful, so it is determining which is more appropriate for your application.
+Both are extremely useful, so it comes down to determining which is more appropriate for your application.

 Pros and Cons of Buying New vs. Used

 The main advantage to purchasing a used pallet jack over new is it costs less.
 A new electric pallet jack can cost several thousand dollars over the cost of used.
-Lead time is a bigger factor when purchasing new, because typically lead time for buying used equipment is much less (depending on the company and product).
-On the other hand, buying used can be risky if you aren’t dealing with trustworthy vendors.
-If the hours of usage aren’t accurately recorded on a used electric pallet jack, the battery will need to be replaced sooner than expected.
+Lead time is a bigger factor when purchasing new because typically lead time for buying used equipment is much less (depending on the company and product).
+On the other hand, buying used can be risky if you are not dealing with trustworthy vendors.
+If the hours of usage are not accurately recorded on a used electric pallet jack, the battery will need to be replaced sooner than expected.
 This can cost as much as the pallet jack in some cases.

 How to Purchase a Reliable used Pallet Jack

 There are certain things that you must look out for when trying to find a trustworthy and reliable reseller of used pallet jacks.
-Ask the vendor for pictures of the specific used pallet jack that you are considering buying, and ask for up-to-date usage logs.
+Ask the vendor for pictures of the specific used pallet jack that you are considering buying and ask for up-to-date usage logs.
 The picture will be able to tell you the current condition and how or where it was being stored.
-You should also look for some sort of guarantee that allows you to return the product if it isn’t working properly.
-For example, here at ASI we provide a 30 day ASI guarantee on our used electric pallet jacks.
+You should also look for some sort of guarantee that allows you to return the product if it is not working properly.
+For example, here at ASI we provide a 30-day ASI guarantee on our used electric pallet jacks.
 This allows the customer to inspect and test the used pallet jack to ensure it is working properly.